Deemazmm/Assignment-3/docs/technical - documentation.md

 Checks if all fields are filled before submitting:

 4. **State Management**
-Stores the visitor’s name using localStorage so it appears on every visit.
+Stores the visitor’s name using localStorage so it appears on every visit with the greeting

 5. **Filtering Logic (Beginner / Advanced)**
 Detects the selected level from the dropdown and shows only projects matching that level.